 A: atresia (choanal)

-G: genital hypoplasia
+G: genital and/or urinary abnormalities

-CHILD syndrome is an acronym for congenital hemidysplasia with ichthyosiform erythroderma and limb defects.
-It comprises of:
+CHILD (congenital hemidysplasia with ichthyosiform erythroderma and limb defects) syndrome comprises:

 Ch: congenital hemidysplasia